bio-phys/DiffusionMLE/README.md

 In case of heterogeneous data, i.e., data originating from subpopulations with differing diffusion coefficients, we provide an expectation-maximization algorithm that assigns the trajectories to subpopulations in a probabilistic manner.
 The optimal number of subpopulations is determined with the help of a quality factor of known analytical distribution.

-For more details on the theoretical framework, please refer to the associated preprint:
+For more details on the theoretical framework, please refer to the associated open access publication:
-> J. T. Bullerjahn and G. Hummer, "Maximum likelihood estimates of diffusion coefficients from single-molecule tracking experiments", https://arxiv.org/abs/2011.09955
+> J. T. Bullerjahn and G. Hummer, "Maximum likelihood estimates of diffusion coefficients from single-particle tracking experiments", *Journal of Chemical Physics* **154**, 234105 (2021).  https://doi.org/10.1063/5.0038174
+Please cite this reference if you use DiffusionMLE to analyze your data.

 ## Installation